 The existing pavilion is restored and adapted for re-use.
 Arbutus, Syringa, Cistus and Ceanothus collections provide additional seasonal interest.
+A single, fenced tennis court is reinstated.

-Pump House, Tank & Crataegus collection The existing building is retained, rendered and painted to match external colours of the Town Hall.
+(11) Pump House, Tank & Crataegus collection

+The existing building is retained, rendered and painted to match external colours of the Town Hall.
 A new Crataegus collection screens internal views.